 The Painted Desert is a large swath of Arizona sweeping from Tuba City to Holbrook.
 Due to the virtually trail-less land it's unlikely many would hike the same route or even want to.
 Please use this page to post various photos, triplogs and routes.

-Painted Desert is the name for a broad area of colorful badlands located in Northern Arizona in the United States.
+From Wikipedia: Painted Desert is the name for a broad area of colorful badlands located in Northern Arizona in the United States.
 The desert stretches from the Grand Canyon National Park into the Petrified Forest National Park and runs roughly astride and just north of the Little Colorado and the Puerco Rivers.
 The area within the Petrified Forest National Wilderness is also known as the Painted Desert Wilderness.
 Much of the Painted Desert region is located within the Navajo Nation.
 The region is also home to a number of county parks such as the Little Painted Desert County Park found just north of Winslow.
 The Navajo and the Hopi people have lived in the region for at least one thousand years, however the modern name for the desert comes from the Spaniards who named it "el Desierto Pintado" due to its brightly colored landscape.

 The desert comprises stratified layers of mineral and decayed organic matter.
 Many hardened dunes can be found.
 These hardened dunes are visually distinct due to the bands of grays, reds, oranges and yellows which are then shaped by natural wind and rain patterns.
 The area is noted to be especially beautiful at sunset and sunrise when the land appears to glow in hues of violet, blue, red and gold.
 Other key features include the many mesas and buttes that rise sharply from the desert floor.
 Sparse desert flora and fauna can also be found.